-The following adverse event of special interest for the trial treatment must be collected between the signing of informed consent and the end of the trial (see section 16.1 for end of trial definition).
+The following adverse event of special interest for the trial treatment must be collected between the signing of informed consent and 3 months post last trial treatment administration (with the exception of any COVID related deaths which will be reported until end of trial; see section 16.1 for end of trial definition).
 They must be reported on an SAE report regardless of their seriousness within 24 hours of becoming aware of the event.

-Coronavirus disease (COVID-19)
+• Coronavirus disease (COVID-19)